-NOTE 1: SUMMARY OF SIGNIFICANT ACCOUNTING POLICIES
+Note 1: SUMMARY OF SIGNIFICANT ACCOUNTING POLICIES

-The accounting policies of County Service Area (CSA) No. 70 - Zone SL-4 conform to generally accepted accounting principles as applicable to governments.
+The accounting policies of the County of San Bernardino Special District County Service Area No.54 - Crest Forest conform to generally accepted accounting principles as applicable to governments.
 The Governmental Accounting Standards Board (GASB) is the accepted standard-setting body for establishing governmental accounting and financial reporting principles.

-Reporting entity
+Reporting Entity

-The County Service Area (CSA) No. 70 - Zone SL-4 was established by an act of the Board of Supervisors of the County of San Bernardino (the County) on August 22, 2006 to provide financing for 5 streetlights in the community of Bloomington.
+The County Service Area No.54 - Crest Forest (CSA) was established by an act of the Board of Supervisors of the County of San Bernardino (the County) on September 19, 1966 with the active powers of operating and maintaining 127 streetlights.